adaksuman/genapp/README.md

 If the applicaiton was deployed successfully, you will see `plugin_setup_ok`, otherwise you'll see some errors.
 Refer to *Common Errors* below for help.

-If deployed successfully, a sample application was installed in a subdirectory of `apps_home`.
+If deployed successfully, genapp installed a sample in a subdirectory of `apps_home`.
 The subdirectory is a randomly generated eight character name.
 This name is also known as the *application ID*.
+The application ID will be displayed in the plugin setup info report, which looks something like this:

+    {plugin_setup_ok,{<<"simple_http">>,"c73e35b4",[]}}

 Use the `find` command to list the installed files: